rocky/p5-B-DeparseTree/doc/notes.md

 #
 ```

-Visually, it is easily to ignore differences in what spaces to see
+Visually, it is easily to ignore differences in spacing to see
 what's wrong.

 Going future, when I hit an error, the test program that failed is written
 out to disk.
 This way that test can be run in isolation to the other tests.

-What is further needed though is to start grouping the simple tests of
+What is further needed though is to start grouping simple tests that
-a `B::Deparse` function that handles it and split that off into a
+trigger the use of a `B::Deparse` function and to split that those
-sparate file.
-For example there might be a test data file of tests for
+tests into a separate data file.
+For example there might be a test
-the method `binop` which handles for binary operators, another test
+data file of tests for the method `binop` which handles for binary
-data file for `listop`, which handles the list-like operators and so
+operators, another test data file for `listop`, which handles the
-on.
+list-like operators and so on.

-## Roundtrip tests
+## Round trip tests

 I have ameliorated somewhat of the difficulty in figuring out what
 went wrong when a test fails by improving the error message and
 writing out the test.
 However, there still is the problem that the
-tests are frail, even though a regular expressions is used in
+tests are frail, even though a regular expression is used in
 comparison.
 We have this conundrum: if you want something that a
-person can easily detect difference you woull compare using a string
+person can easily detect difference you would compare using a string
-or the simplest of regular expressions.
-But as you move to making the
+or a very simple regular expressions.
+But as you move to making tests
-test less fragile, less subject to the whim of how `B::Deparse` chose to
+less fragile and less subject to the whim of how `B::Deparse` format
-format Perl, you move onto more complicated regular expressions,
+Perls, you move onto more complicated regular expressions.
+But this is
-which harder to suss when there is a difference.
+harder to suss when there is a difference.
 So how do we do better?

-We can avoid all of the frailty associated comparions or pattern
+We can avoid all of the frailty associated comparisons or pattern
-matching by doing roundtrip testing.
+matching by doing round trip testing.
 In the Perl source code
 distribution there already are a number of Perl programs that check
 themselves when run.
 These are in Perl's `t` directory.
 Some files in
 that are `t/base/cond.t`, or `t/base.if.t`.